I Wanna Be Down

-"I Wanna Be Down" is the debut single of American recording artist Brandy from her self-titled debut album (1994).
-It was written by musicians Keith Crouch and Kipper Jones, with production helmed by the former, it was released in 1994, by the Atlantic Recording Corporation.
+"I Wanna Be Down" is a song by American recording artist Brandy from her self-titled debut album (1994).
+It was written by musicians Keith Crouch and Kipper Jones, with production helmed by the former, it was released as Brandy's debut single on August 11, 1994.
 The song is a mid-tempo track that features a thunderous beat and light synth riffs.
 Lyrically, "I Wanna Be Down" describes a flirt with a boy, who Norwood tries to convince of her loveliness.

 The song's music video was filmed by Keith Ward and released in October 1994.
 It features Norwood in her tomboyish image, dancing in front of a jeep near a forest, surrounded by backup dancers.
 "I Wanna Be Down" was performed on several television and award show ceremonies, such as The Tonight Show with Jay Leno, the 1996 Soul Train Music Awards, and the 2014 BET Hip Hop Awards.
 It has been performed on almost every one of Norwood's concerts and tours, and is featured on the compilation album The Best of Brandy (2005).

 "I Wanna Be Down" was released to positive reaction by contemporary music critics.
 Its impact on the charts was comparatively large for a debut single: While it spent four weeks on top of the US Billboard Hot R&B Singles chart, it reached number six on the Billboard Hot 100, and the top 20 in Australia and New Zealand.
 In 1995, a hip hop remix with new lyrics from female rappers MC Lyte, Queen Latifah, and Yo-Yo was released.

 Background

-"I Wanna Be Down" was written by Keith Crouch and Kipper Jones, while production and arrangement was also handled by the former for Human Rhythm Productions during 1993.
-Darryl Simmons served as executive producer, while mastering was overseen by Brian Gardner.
-Chosen by Norwood's record company, Atlantic Records, as the leading single from her debut album, Norwood initially did not like the idea of releasing it as her first offering.
-"I Wanna Be Down' was interesting," she said in a retrospective interview with Complex magazine in 2012.
-"I didn't really get it at first, but I was young and I didn't really know what worked at radio or what it was.
-I liked the song, but I just didn't get it being the first thing that people heard from me."
-Upon its chart success, she changed her mind on their decision however: "[...]
-Once it was released and I saw why everyone responded to the title phrase, I understood why!"
+In 1993, after years of trying to land a deal with a major label, 14-year-old Brandy signed a contract with Atlantic Records and began work on her debut album.
+Darryl Williams, the label's director of A&R, initially consulted Curtis "Sauce" Wilson, Rochad "Cat Daddy" Holiday, and Jeff "Fuzzy" Young from all-male R&B group Somethin' for the People and musician Damon Thomas to work with her on material.
+About a year into the recording process, Williams introduced the relatively unknown writer-producer Keith Crouch, a nephew of gospel singer Andrae Crouch, to collaborate with her.
+Williams and Crouch had met after Crouch had completed a four-year stint as a songwriter with Michael Jackson's publishing company, during which he worked with artists such as Tony, Toni, Tone, El Debarge, Caron Wheeler, and Nona Gaye.